seanewest/cheesy/readme.md

 cheesy main.js 800 600
 ```

-This will pop open its own bare-bones browser window with width 640 and height 480.
+This will browserify your js, wrap it in an html template, and then open it an a thrust browser window with width 640 and height 480.

 Specifying the width and height is optional.

 ## Install

 ```
-npm install -g cheesy
+npm install -g seanewest/cheesy
 ```

 ## Usage